Cutting-edge research now shows it is also a vital key to healthy aging and can stave off dementia and actually “grow” new brain well into one’s 90s.

 Special events are a fun and important part of our fundraising efforts.
 There is something, big or small, happening every month – from our “Banish the Winter Blahs” Book and Movie Sale/Swap in February and May Basket Sale in the spring, to fall dance and the “It’s A Basket Case” week-long gift basket silent auction every December.
 In addition to being a fun, social way for our members to contribute to the financial well-being of the Senior Center, special events draw in new supporters, new members and our generous allies in the business community.

-Hammond Street Senior Center serves more than 1975 members who reside in more than 45 towns and cities throughout the Greater Bangor and Eastern Maine Region.
-In 2009, the Senior Center made presentations to and/or supplied municipality-specific information to the City Councilors and Town Selectpersons of the 16 municipalities from which we draw the largest proportion of our members.
+Hammond Street Senior Center serves seniors who reside in more than 45 towns and cities throughout the Greater Bangor and Eastern Maine Region.
+In the past several years, the Senior Center has made presentations to and/or supplied municipality-specific information to the City Councilors and Town Selectpersons of the 16 municipalities from which we draw the largest proportion of our members.
 We requested each municipality consider contributing just $35 for each town resident who is also a currently active member of the Senior Center.